MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentCommercial.md

 The privacy statement for this version of the Windows operating system can be viewed at [https://go.microsoft.com/fwlink/?LinkId=521839](https://go.microsoft.com/fwlink/?LinkId=521839).

-## What's New in October 2018 Update (IoT Core)
+## What's New in October 2018 Update

-* [Windows 10 IoT Core Services](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iotcoreservicesoverview) subscription is now generally available.
-This subscription comes with three main benefits including 10 years of OS support, update control with the [Device Update Center](https://docs.microsoft.com/en-us/windows-hardware/service/iot/using-device-update-center), and Device Health Attestation (DHA).
+_Windows 10 IoT Enterprise & Windows 10 IoT Core_
 * [Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/quickstart) is a fully managed service that delivers cloud intelligence locally by deploying and running artificial (AI) workloads, Azure services, and custom logic directly on Windows 10 IoT devices.
 * [Windows Machine Learning](https://docs.microsoft.com/windows/ai/) allows developers to use pretrained machine learning models in their applications.
 These models are typically trained in the cloud to be evaluated at the edge.
 Local evaluation on devices running Windows 10 IoT helps mitigate concerns of connectivity, bandwidth, and data privacy.

+_Windows 10 IoT Core_
+* [Windows 10 IoT Core Services](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iotcoreservicesoverview) subscription is now generally available.
+This subscription comes with three main benefits including 10 years of OS support, update control with the [Device Update Center](https://docs.microsoft.com/en-us/windows-hardware/service/iot/using-device-update-center), and Device Health Attestation (DHA).
 * To meet growing customer and partner demand for silicon diversity, Microsoft, in close partnership with NXP, have added support for NXP i.MX 6, 7, and 8M series processors to Windows 10 IoT Core.
 * Qualcomm and Microsoft have created a solution that combines Windows 10 IoT Enterprise with Snapdragon processors to build devices that consume less power, are always connected and wake instantly.
 Long battery life enables dedicated devices like mobile POS and line-of-business tablets to last a full day of heavy use.
 * [The Windows 10 IoT Core Default App](https://docs.microsoft.com/en-us/windows/iot-core/develop-your-app/iotcoredefaultapp) has more features that users can leverage for their own applications, especially when bringing their devices to market.
 These features include weather, inking capabilities, audio capabilities.